w3f/polkadot-wiki/docs/general/thousand-validators.md

 #### Unclaimed

-The unclaimed weight relates to the number of payouts outstanding for greater than
+The unclaimed weight relates to the number of payouts outstanding for greater than four eras on Polkadot and sixteen on Kusama.
-{{ polkadot: four :polkadot }}{{ kusama: sixteen :kusama }} eras.
 Each payout that exceeds this threshold would attribute a negative score of 10 points.

 #### Bonded \*